Global Environment and Climate Data

 And turns out, carbon monoxide is linked to other Earth phenomena like wildfires.
 When you compare them side-by-side, you can see how these phenomena correlate.

 How does Earth’s climate change month-by-month?
 NASA Earth Observatory tracks aerosol, temperature, vegetation weather patterns, and trace gases like carbon monoxide.

 The best part?

 All of NASA’s global maps are animated to see how the environment and climate varies on Earth.
-For more than a decade, you can see for yourself how much our planet changes on a yearly basis.
+For more than a decade, you can see for yourself how much our planet changes yearly.

 So how can you download NASA Earth Observatory data?